On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Summary and Discussion

 The WC stars have a similar spatial distribution to stars which could have evolved through the yellow and red supergiant phases (Figure \ref{fig:wccumplotlolum}), and Figure \ref{fig:wr_wn_wc_cumplot_lolum} shows that the WC and less luminous WN stars have been drawn from the same population.
 Evolutionary tracks suggest the few WC above the HD Limit could have evolved to their present point from less luminous post-RSG progenitors.
 Combined with what is already established by other means, including abundance analysis, the information gleaned from the WN and the WC distributions favor the standard scenarios in which the less luminous WN and the WC stars are drawn from the same populations with the WC stars representing a more evolved state showing the products of He-burning.

 Our results for the other WRs show differences and possible associations between the sub-classes of stars exhibiting the Wolf-Rayet phenomenon.
-“Slash” stars are most associated with very recent high mass star formation, almost all of them in a projected area 10 pc across in the heart of 30 Doradus.
-Both the Of/WN slash stars and high luminosity late WN are highly concentrated in the core of 30 Doradus.
-This may support the evolutionary link between them proposed by \cite{2011MNRAS.416.1311C}.
+“Slash” stars and high luminosity WNh are most associated with very recent high mass star formation, almost all of them in a projected area 10 pc across in the heart of 30 Doradus.
+Both the Of/WN slash stars and high luminosity WNh are highly concentrated in the core of 30 Doradus.
+This supports the suggestion by \cite{1998ApJ...493..180M} that these are relatively unevolved stars and the evolutionary link between slash stars and WN proposed by \cite{2011MNRAS.416.1311C}.
 However, as noted previously, the core of 30 Doradus is heterogeneous with a spread of different aged populations.
-Since both Of/WN slash stars and high luminosity late WN are significantly concentrated in one unique star forming region there is a potential for bias when comparing them with populations spread over different size scales in the LMC.
+Since the Of/WN slash stars, the high luminosity WNh and late WNs are significantly concentrated in one unique star forming region there is a potential for bias when comparing them with populations spread over different size scales in the LMC.
 The lower luminosity WN ($-8.0 > M_{bol} \geq -9.7$), WC and WN3/O3 show indications that they are drawn from the same population reinforcing the suspected evolutionary links between them (Figures \ref{fig:wr_wn_cumplot_lolum} and \ref{fig:wr_wn_wc_cumplot_lolum}).
 The WO sample is too small to draw clear conclusions.